 The primary 2004 Draft and Final EIS/EIR documents can be accessed directly below.
 Please refer to the Federal Project section of the Documents page for additional information.

 In 2010, Watershed Protection completed a Final Mitigated Negative Declaration (MND) and Initial Study for the California River Parkways Trailhead Project, a component of the Matilija Dam Ecosystem Restoration Project.
-The MND analyzed a new trailhead to the existing Ojai Valley Land Conservancy trails network at Old Baldwin Road.
+The MND followed a public Notice of Intent and a Draft MND and Initial Study which analyzed a new proposed trailhead for the existing Ojai Valley Land Conservancy trails network at Old Baldwin Road.
 The trailhead and associated parking area were constructed in 2011.

 A 2019 Addendum to the Final EIS/EIR for the Matilija Dam Ecosystem Restoration Project addressed the proposed replacement of the Santa Ana Boulevard Bridge across the Ventura River.
 The Addendum was prepared based on component changes and detailed design plans for the bridge replacement that were prepared in 2016 by Watershed Protection.